opensecuritycontroller/community/designs/containers/vnf-deployment/vnf-deployment.md

     private String ipAddress;                               // The ip address of the Kubernetes pod

 	@Column(name = "parent_id")
+    private String inspectionElementParentId;                               // The id of the parent (network domain) of the inspection port this appliance is associated with.

+	@Column(name = "external_id")
+    private String externalId;                               // The unique id of the Kubernetes pod.

+	@Column(name = "parent_id")
-    private String parentId;                               // The id of the parent (network domain) this appliance belongs to.
+    private String inspectionElementParentId;                               // The id of the parent (network domain) this appliance belongs to.

 	@Column(name = "inspection_os_ingress_port_id")
     private String inspectionOsIngressPortId;               // Stores the virtual port id of the pod retrieved from the SDN controller.